-Other important institutional brought into focus.
-The potential benefits of any emerging system of devolved governance will be limited unless serious thought is given to the implications of the distinct, idea of devolving fiscal levers to authorities overlapping and mostly incommensurable geographies of public service provision and local administration in many parts of England.
-Without a more systematic focus upon the challenge of creating geographies which align better with the jurisdictions of local and devolved government (as is true, for instance, in London), the economic In particular, there has been a promise associated with a new generation of devolution deals may well be squandered.
+Other important institutional challenges and constraints also need to be brought into focus.
+The potential benefits of any emerging system of devolved governance will be limited unless serious thought is given to the implications of the distinct, overlapping and mostly incommensurable geographies of public service provision and local administration in many parts of England.
+Without a more systematic focus upon the challenge of creating geographies which align better with the jurisdictions of local and devolved government (as is true, for instance, in London), the economic promise associated with a new generation of devolution deals may well be squandered.
 And without institutional reform, the UK's extreme regional productivity divergence cannot be addressed.